Jarrome/IMT_Mapping/README.md

 ## Acknowlegement
-* This project is on top of [DI-Fusion](https://github.com/huangjh-pub/di-fusion), we thank Jiahui Huang for his warmly responses and helps on DI-Fusion.
+* This project is on top of [DI-Fusion](https://github.com/huangjh-pub/di-fusion), we thank Jiahui Huang for his warm responses and helps on DI-Fusion.
 * The encoder part is implemented with [vnn](https://github.com/FlyingGiraffe/vnn).
-* The replaca dataset provided from [iMAP](https://arxiv.org/abs/2103.12352) author Edgar Sucar.
-We thank the warmly help on that dataset from Zihan Zhu.
+* The replaca dataset is provided from [iMAP](https://arxiv.org/abs/2103.12352) author Edgar Sucar.
+We thank the warm help on that dataset from Zihan Zhu.